-The Church continued to develop its community involvement through:
+The church continued to develop its community involvement through:

-- Refresh Café, which meets at two local community centers; Crown Wood and Birch Hill.
-Both cafés saw significant increases in revenue, and customers. - The Tuesday Club for pensioners which runs each Tuesday afternoon at the Crown Wood Community Centre.
-Numbers increased through the year. - Messy Church for children and families continued to run during 2016 - "Hollday at Home" for senior citizens one week at the Church in the summer. - "Turkey and Tinsel" event for seniors at the end of December. - Martha's Meals that provided support for those needing ready-made meals at a time when they were experiencing particularly difficult circumstances. - 'Food Boxes' that were given to deserving people throughout the year, including Christmas. - Lunch Clubs, Toddler Group, Community Action Sundays. - Children's and youth work, including youth clubs, children's social events and school assemblies. - Work continued with care homes for the elderly in the town.
+- Refresh Café, which meets at a local community centre in Crown Wood. - The Tuesday Club for pensioners runs each Tuesday afternoon at the Crown Wood Community Centre.
+Numbers increased through the year. - Messy Church for children and families continued to run during 2017 - "Holiday at Home" for senior citizens one week at the church in the summer. - "Turkey and Tinsel" event for seniors at the end of December. - Martha's Meals that provided support for those needing ready made meals at a time when they were experiencing particularly difficult circumstances. - 'Food Boxes' that were given to deserving people throughout the year, including Christmas. - Lunch Clubs, Toddler Group, Community Action Sundays. - Children's and youth work, including youth clubs, children's social events and school assemblies. - Work continued with care homes for the elderly in the town.

 Through contact with the local authority and social workers, many people have been given both practical help and financial support.
-The 'Storehouse Fund' provides financial assistance to those within the Church community and others in need in the wider community.
+The 'Storehouse Fund' provides financial assistance to those within the church community and others in need in the wider community.